-We estimate the variance reduction which was achieved with our tomographic maps by comparison of their residual statistics with ones found for spatially homogeneous models.
-For periods between 14 and 24 s, variance reduction is between 30 and 40 % (Figure 10a).
-Fixing the scalar moment for the whole set of periods using the results for 18 s did not significantly degrade the data fit.
+We estimated the variance reduction which was achieved with our tomographic maps by comparing their residual statistics with those found for spatially homogeneous models.
+For periods between 14 and 24 s, variance reduction was between 30 and 40 % (Figure 11a).
+Fixing the scalar moment for the enitre set of periods using the results for 18 s did not significantly degrade the data fit.
 Tomographic maps obtained from inversions with the scalar-moment correction included as an unknown are very similar to the maps shown in Figure 9.

-We also used inter-station amplitude measurements, which are less subjected to the uncertainty in source parameters, to validate the inverted maps.
-We traced inter-station paths through the inverted maps and calculated integrals I12 from (8).
-Figure 10b demonstrates the resulting variance reductions for inter-station paths in comparison with ones achieved for epicenter-station paths.
-Differences between the values of this integral predicted by the maps and observed ones were used to calculate standard deviations for a set of periods.
-From Figure 11a one can see that Rms of residuals for inter-station measurements are about 1.5 times smaller than for epicenter-station measurements.
-All this confirms that our corrections of the scalar moments did not distort the tomographic maps.
+We also used inter-station amplitude measurements, which are less subject to uncertainty in source parameters, to validate the inverted maps.
+We traced inter-station paths through the inverted maps and calculated integrals I{12} from (7).
+Differences between the values of this integral as predicted by the maps and observed values were used to calculate standard deviations for a set of periods.
+Figure 11c compares results with statistics for residuals of epicenter-station measurements relative to tomographic maps; Rms of residuals for inter-station measurements are about 1.5 times smaller than for epicenter-station measurements.
+Figure 11b shows that the variance reductions achieved with our tomographic maps for inter-station paths are more significant than for epicenter-station paths, further confirming that our corrections of the scalar moments did not distort the tomographic maps.